top of page

 For this special Kyoto tour, Maki brings her deep knowledge of botanical dyeing and her passion for cross-cultural exchange.
 Through hands-on workshops, she will guide participants in discovering the beauty of natural colors while fostering a meaningful dialogue between Japan and the U.S. on traditional dyeing techniques.

 Niki Robins (she/her) is a chef, community creator, and artist.
 She runs Watanabe Kitchen (@watanabe_kitchen), a Denver-based small business offering postpartum meals, private meal prepping, and catering.
 Drawing from her bicultural background, Niki alchemizes her love through cooking and is particularly passionate about how food plays a role in storytelling and cultural preservation.
-She tries her best to return to Japan twice a year to see family and friends, and is so excited to be helping Maki out with this inaugural trip!
+She tries her best to return to Japan twice a year to see family and friends, and is so excited to be helping Maki out with this trip!

 meet your